fathansantoso30/Shopify/README.md

 # Shopify
 A simple shopping list website inspired by Progate NodeJS course

-This project is built with node js, express js and mongodb and currently also deployed on Heroku

 ![Images Banner](https://i.pinimg.com/originals/df/e9/bd/dfe9bd007ebd2fda0bd5ed20ce4eef57.jpg)

+## About
+Shopify is built with node js, express js and MongoDB and use route and based on MVC architecture to make the code clean.
+This project is available to visit on Heroku if you want to see it.

 ## Link: https://shopify-paw.herokuapp.com/